CBS News, New York, CBS News, New York, drivers waiting six hours at Midtown gas station.

 A brief profit timeout, and we will be back after this.

-Now obviously it's slip of the tongue, but he still slipped the tongue.
+Now, obviously, slip of the tongue, but he still slipped the tongue.

-That's what the weekly standard is quoting.
+That's what the Weekly Standard is quoting.

 Joe Biden at a campaign event today, campaign event, there's never been a day in the last four years I've been proud to be his vice president.